-Tipping taxi drivers vary from country to country or even from places to places.
-A friendly, chatty and sincere cabbie driver can enhance every minute of your ride, while a serious grumpy taxi driver with pathetic driving skills, will make you never go for a taxi again.
+Tipping car drivers vary from country to country or even from places to places.
+A friendly, chatty and sincere cabbie driver can enhance every minute of your ride, while a serious grumpy car driver with pathetic driving skills, will make you never go for a limo and car service again.
 While tipping is a gesture to show the driver what you thought of his service.

 When To Give A Tip?